I can do all things through Christ who strengthens me Phil 4:13

 My mother said ‘You see Jesus there with all those little lambs surrounding Him?
 He loves them all very

 much, but you see the one He is holding in His arms?
 I have a feeling that little lamb needs just a bit more love.
 You see the tender look on His face as He gazes lovingly at it?
 Well that little lamb is you, honey, and even though I can’t be with you when you face your surgery, don’t forget Jesus is holding you in his arms just like in the picture, and He will not allow any harm to come to you.”
-This very thought was what sustained me as I lay in the dark awaiting surgery the next day.
+This very thought along with the fact of knowing was what sustained me as I lay in the dark awaiting surgery the next day.

 At the age of 14 I was released from the hospital’s care.
 The doctors told me they had done all they could do. but my, how much the Lord and they had accomplished.
 From walking on my toes with my knees bent I could now walk flat on my feet with my legs straight.
 I was able to get around on my own with the aid of crutches.
 Praise the Lord!